Direction change for Uranus by Holiday Mathis - Boston Herald - Go Tech Daily

 SCORPIO (October 24 to Nov.
 21).
 One operating mode does not suit everyone.
 If there is one thing that will change the outcome, it is the break you take to read the room.
 You switch to different times of the day.

 AQUARIUS (January 20 – February 18).
 The best teacher for you right now is one you don’t have to pay for.
 You cannot pay for the subtle give and take that you need.
-The buy-in is done on a soul level with negotiations that are wordless and emotional.
+The buy-in is done at the soul level with negotiations that are wordless and emotional.

 FISHING (February 19 – March 20).
 What is broken?
 Nothing and nobody.
-Things happen, and they must be treated, not analyzed dead.
-Switch off the drama and the problem can immediately be ejected.
+Things happen, and they must be tackled, not analyzed dead.
+Turn the drama off and the problem can just eject.

 TODAY BIRTHDAY (January 10).
 Presentation earns points!
 You have a way to make a package irresistible, and it applies to how you appear in the world and everything you put into it.
 You are thoughtful; you investigate; and your timing is flawless.
 You are hired and entertained, cherished and rewarded, and most happy with the smile that you conjure up on other faces.
 Pisces and Aries love you.
 Your lucky numbers are: 8, 39, 33, 1 and 18.

 WEEKEND LOVE PREDICTION: RAM: You cannot evoke a special preference in your head.
-You have to communicate personally and then you just feel it and you know it.
-TAURUS: The magic words are: “You were right.”
+You have to communicate personally, and then you just feel it and you know it.
+TAURUS: The magic words are “You were right.”
 GEMINI: Playing love scenes in your mental theater is a powerful exercise that helps you manifest love.
 CANCER: You see relationship signs gather like distant clouds and welcome the excitement in this weather change.
-LEO: There is a level of selfishness that is logical, appropriate and even necessary to keep the relationship going.
+LEO: There is a level of selfishness that is logical, appropriate, and even necessary to keep the relationship going.
 You are far below your quota.
-VIRGO: You still think about that particular person, and maybe it’s better in thought form than in real life.
+VIRGO: You still think of that particular person, and maybe it’s better in thought form than in real life.
 LIBRA: Don’t be afraid to dive into it.
-This love will be treated just like other things that you have treated – and well.
-SCORPIO: Are you getting what you need?
+This love will be very similar to other things that you have treated – and treated well.
+SCORPIO: Do you get what you need?
 Acting can be makeup for feelings of deprivation.
 SAGITTARIUS: You have a long-term effect on others.
 CAPRICORN: With a glare in your eye you will be teasing, having fun and making things more interesting.
 AQUARIUS: The roles that you grew up are not the roles that you will play in the future.
 You make this up while you go.
 FISHING: You can’t turn back the time, but you get the chance to make up for a current situation with a lesson you’ve learned there.

 Write Holiday Mathis on HolidayMathis.com.